 We request clarification on the intent of the requirement that EHRs “map the HQMF R2 standard to data within the EHR technology (including medications, laboratory, allergies information)” and are uncertain how such an ability would be demonstrated beyond the ability to process and evaluate eCQMs written in HQMF R2 standard.
 We further consider that the Quality Data Model (QDM) is the recommended standard for requirements regarding the data model used in quality measurement, and suggest that data model requirements be based on the QDM instead of HQMF.

+Lastly, the CQI workgroup wishes to draw attention to our recent comment-only ballot “FHIR as a Potential Common Logical Model for Clinical Quality Measures and Decision Support” which is an initial investigation into the use of FHIR to align CQM and CDS standards.
+We point readers to the ballot itself for full details, but wish to quote the concluding paragraph:

+In terms of moving towards convergence, if the path forward involves FHIR, a considerable amount of work to harmonize FHIR with QIDAM will be required.
+Because the requirements of QIDAM have been validated (albeit indirectly) through the use of vMR and QDM, FHIR is likely to benefit from this analysis in terms of completeness and maturity.
+Ultimately, adoption of FHIR in this area will require reworking on several levels, authoring tools, artifact formats, and execution engines.
+Whether this investment is worthwhile remains to be seen.

 10903 - Clinical Quality Measures – Capture and Export